fastapi/typer/docs/tutorial/splitting-apps.md

-# Typer Multi-File Applications
+# Multi-File Applications

 When your CLI application grows, you can split it into multiple files and modules.
 This pattern helps maintain clean and organized code structure.

-In this tutorial, you will learn how to create a multi-file Typer application.
+This tutorial will show you how to use `add_typer` to create sub commands and organize your commands in multiple files.

+We will create a simple CLI with the following commands:

+- `version`
+- `users add NAME`
+- `users delete NAME`

-## Basic Structure
+## CLI structure

-Here is a basic structure for a multi-file Typer application:
+Here is the structure we'll be working with:

 ```text
 mycli/